isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion7">
     <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">**When do the CDC Vouchers 2021 and 2022 expire? </span></label>
     <div>
- 			<p>The CDC Voucher Scheme 2021 and 2022 will be valid until 31 December 2022.
+ 			<p>The CDC Vouchers Scheme 2021 and 2022 will be valid until 31 December 2022.
 Vouchers can be claimed or spent at participating heartland merchants and hawkers anytime within this period.
 More details on the upcoming tranches will be announced in due course.</p>
 	</div>
   </li>
 </ul>